antw/quinn/README.md

-The **abort** event is fired once the user has finished adjusting the value (like **change**) but the change failed either because the **change** callback returned false, or the user set the slider back to it's starting value.
+The **abort** event is fired once the user has finished adjusting the value (like **change**) but the change failed either because the **change** callback returned false, or the user set the slider back to the value it was at before they began dragging.

 Theming
 -------